Demystifying When Pruning Works via Representation Hierarchies: Representation-level Analysis

 Figures~\ref{fig:all_H} and~\ref{fig:all_Z} compare the ground-truth and estimated cosine similarities, demonstrating the effectiveness of the proposed approximation in capturing local behavior.
 These formulations indicate that the relative magnitude of orthogonal components (i.e., \textit{relative orthogonal magnitude}) plays a critical role in determining the similarity.

-Figure \ref{fig:relative_magenitude} and \ref{fig:all_ZH} compare the relative orthogonal magnitude in the embedding and logit spaces, showing that the magnitude is significantly reduced after passing through the LM head.
-This suggests that the LM head is inherently robust to pruning-induced perturbations, thereby preserving high similarity between logits before and after pruning.
+Figure~\ref{fig:relative_magnitude} and Figure~\ref{fig:all_ZH} compare the relative orthogonal magnitude in the embedding and logit spaces, showing that the magnitude is significantly reduced after passing through the LM head.
+This suggests that pruning-induced perturbations remain limited in the logit space, consistent with comparable logit similarity before and after pruning.